hirah2205/ARINC-665/README.md

-# ARINC 665 Tool-Suite
+# ARINC 665 Tool Suite

 Provides library and applications for generating, reading and handling ARINC 665 Media Sets.

-This tool-suite supports the generation and interpretation of media sets according to ARINC 665-2, ARINC 665-3, ARINC 665-4, and ARINC 665-5.
+This tool suite supports the generation and interpretation of media sets according to ARINC 665-2, ARINC 665-3, ARINC 665-4, and ARINC 665-5.

 A library is provided for: